-Please keep in mind that value of currency changes every day, however, the pound sterling has still a bigger value than Chinese Yuan.
+Please keep in mind that the value of currency changes every day, however, the pound sterling has still a bigger value than Chinese Yuan.

 On the other hand, if you don’t have time to exchange money in the UK, you can easily take out the money on one of the ATMs.
-The good thing is that the Chinese law bounded ATMs providers to offer the same rate, so you can use international credit cards without any problem and take your money at the same commission anywhere in China.
+The good thing is that the Chinese law bounds ATMs providers to offer the same rate, so you can use international credit cards without any problem and take your money at the same commission anywhere in China.

 Inform your bank about the travel

 Also, make sure you inform your bank that you will be using your credit card overbroad.
 It’s important for them to know, so they don’t cancel your card for something they would consider as unusual activity.

 Bargaining is not something that everybody is comfortable with.
 Most people tend to buy things without even thinking about if they could lower their price.

 However, bargaining is kind of an art in China.
 You will notice that as soon as you try to buy something at one of the food markets or at any private stores.
 Like the Turkish people, Chinese expect you to bargain for their merchandise and they can offend if you don’t want to do it.

 If possible, try to avoid impulsive shopping, unless you really need to.
 It’s not rare for food merchants to higher up the prices if they notice you are a foreigner.
 You need to be ready to bargain or simply ask someone else to do your shopping if you are not comfortable with it.